LONG

 What AIS is

-AIS (Automatic Identification System) is a radio broadcast standard that every commercial vessel over 300 tonnes is legally required to operate.
-Ships transmit on two VHF frequencies (161.975 MHz and 162.025 MHz), broadcasting their GPS position, speed, course, heading, navigational status, and vessel identity roughly every 2–30 seconds depending on speed.
-Each vessel has a globally unique MMSI (Maritime Mobile Service Identity) — a 9-digit number similar to a phone number.
+AIS (Automatic Identification System) is a radio broadcast standard that every commercial vessel over 300 gross tonnes is legally required to operate under the IMO SOLAS Convention.
+Ships transmit on two VHF frequencies (161.975 MHz and 162.025 MHz), broadcasting their GPS position, speed, course, heading, and navigational status.
+Each vessel has a globally unique MMSI (Maritime Mobile Service Identity) — a 9-digit number assigned by the vessel's flag state, similar to a phone number.

 How we receive the data

-We subscribe to AIS Stream, a real-time WebSocket service that aggregates AIS signals from both coastal shore stations and low-Earth-orbit satellites.
-Terrestrial AIS range is roughly 40–50 km from shore; satellite AIS covers the open ocean but has slightly higher message loss rates in congested shipping lanes (multiple vessels broadcasting in the same time slot can collide).
-We collect 7 seconds of live data per refresh cycle, then maintain a rolling 10-minute window so vessels don't flicker in and out.
+We subscribe to AIS Stream, a WebSocket service that aggregates AIS signals from both coastal shore stations and low-Earth-orbit satellites.
+Terrestrial AIS receivers have a line-of-sight range of roughly 40–50 nautical miles from shore; satellite AIS extends coverage to the open ocean but with slightly higher message loss in congested shipping lanes where multiple vessels broadcasting in the same time slot can collide.

 How ships are classified